TheOdinProject/curriculum/javascript/async-apis/async-await.md

  - Explain how you can handle errors inside an `async` function

 ### The async keyword
-The `async` keyword is what lets the javascript engine know that you are declaring an asynchronous function, this is required to use `await` inside any function.
+The `async` keyword is what lets the JavaScript engine know that you are declaring an asynchronous function, this is required to use `await` inside any function.
 When a function is declared with `async`, it automatically returns a promise, returning in an `async` function is the same as resolving a promise, likewise, throwing an error will reject the promise.

 An important thing to understand is `async` functions are just syntactical sugar for `promises`.